-(b) if the security interest is not a PPSA security interest, but consists of a charge, lien or pledge in relation to the property-a chargee, lienee or pledgee in relation to the charge, lien or pledge.
+(b) if the security interest is not a PPSA security interest, but consists of a charge, lien or pledge in relation to the property-a chargee (including a person in whose favour a charge is to be given or executed, whether on demand or otherwise, under an agreement), lienee or pledgee in relation to the charge, lien or pledge.

-Security interests are either PPSA security interests, or charges, liens or pledges (see section 51A).
+Note: Security interests are either PPSA security interests, or charges, liens or pledges (see section 51A).